bbeniston/php-coding/coding-guidelines.md

 * Hostgator
 * Godaddy

-Linux (Cenos or Ubuntu), Apache, Mysql and PHP combination is  much preferred.
+Linux (Centos or Ubuntu), Apache, Mysql and PHP combination is  much preferred.
 If client wishes, Apache could be replace by Nginx Web Server.

 If there are some tasks which would require more time to execute (say, uploading a big video/image or calling an external api in a loop), then that particular piece of function needs to be invoked to run in the background.